mcappy/TOWER/README.md

 from Amazon, including an image of the textbook cover, price, authors, and the book description.

-### Changed Requirements
-1. It is a Android Based for now.
-2. No Change.
-3. No Change.
-4. Puts the buyer into direct contact with the seller through email.
-5. Books are automatically matched through the Google APi to make adding books easier.
-If non-existent in API, Sellers will need to manually add a book with Title, Author, ISBN-13, Description, Price and Condition.
-6. No Change.
-7. Instead Amazon API, we had to change the requirements to fit a Google API due to project members not having a amazon affliate business account.

 ### Extra Features Added
 1. A browse function to see the latest books added to the system
 2. A settings option to change email address and password